sparkplugstudios/sparkplugstudios.github.io/_posts/2022-02-15-a-circuit-python-library-for-the-PAA5100JE.md

 ### A breakdown of code.py

 The only code you really need to worry about in order to get things working in your own application is that found within code.py.
 To this end this section takes a look at the file in detail.
+So it can be adapted for your own needs.

-First off we import all the libraries/modules that we will need.
+First up we import all the libraries/modules that we will need.
 These are:

 The [board](https://circuitpython.readthedocs.io/en/latest/shared-bindings/board/index.html#module-board) module; which contains constants for the pins on the specific board we are using.
 The [busio](https://circuitpython.readthedocs.io/en/latest/shared-bindings/busio/) module which contains classes to support a variety of serial protocols such as SPI and I2C.
 The [digitalio](https://circuitpython.readthedocs.io/en/latest/shared-bindings/digitalio/index.html#module-digitalio) module to provide access to the boards pins.
 The [time](https://circuitpython.readthedocs.io/en/latest/shared-bindings/time/index.html) module to allow for use of time and timing related functions.
 Finally we include the pa55100ej library to allow us to interface with the pa55100ej sensor using [SPI](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/spi-devices).